-Gold Track Select variable annuity with the Registered Fixed Account Option are offered by prospectus only.
-To obtain a prospectus, please contact the service center number reflected on your enrollment materials.
-This material must be preceded or accompanied by a prospectus for the product.
-Withdrawals from the Registered Fixed Account Option may be subject to a market value adjustment.
-The market value adjustment may be higher or lower than your contract value.
-You should carefully consider the product’s features, risks, charges, and expenses, and the investment objectives, risks, and policies of the underlying portfolios, as well as other information about the underlying funding choices.
+The (SVA) is offered by prospectus only.
+To obtain a prospectus, please contact MetLife at the service center number reflected on your enrollment materials.
+You should carefully consider the product's features, risks, charges and expenses.
 This and other information is available in the prospectus, which you should read carefully before investing.
 The account value is subject to market fluctuations so that, when annuitized or withdrawn, it may be worth more or less than its original value.
 Product availability and features may vary by state.
-All product guarantees are subject to the claims-paying ability of Brighthouse Life Insurance Company.
+All product guarantees are based on the financial strength and claims-paying ability of Brighthouse Life Insurance Company.
 Withdrawals are subject to withdrawal charges and a market value adjustment.
 The market adjusted value may be lower or higher than your contract value.

 MetLife and/or its affiliates ("MetLife") receive fees for providing administrative and recordkeeping services.
 The fees may be deducted directly from the Participant's account, be paid for by the Employer, be paid from the Plan assets and/or paid from the fees deducted from Participant account values allocated to the mutual funds available under the Plan.
 The fees can vary based upon the mutual funds that are available in the Plan and Plan Participants’ asset allocations.
 Because different mutual funds pay different rates of compensation and rates of mutual fund compensation are subject to change from time to time, compensation received by MetLife varies based on the rates of compensation in effect from time to time.
 MetLife may receive a finder’s fee from certain fund companies, which is additional compensation to MetLife.
 MetLife may also impose separate transactional fees for certain Participant elected transactions that will be charged directly to Plan Participants unless paid by the Employer or the Plan.
 MetLife may increase the annual administrative service fee charged to Participants’ accounts.
 MetLife may also pay a portion of the fees it collects to an entity that is designated as a directed trustee or directed custodian of the Plan; or to a third party administrator, or third party investment advisor.
 MetLife may receive payments for administrative services provided under the third party investment advisory services.
 MetLife also receives compensation for administrative services on annuities that are issued by unaffiliated insurance companies.
 MetLife also receives fees with respect to annuities it issues, according to the terms of the annuity contracts and prospectuses, if applicable.
 If you would like more information on the compensation that MetLife receives, contact your Employer.